Jonathangadeaharder/IdeaProjects/README.md

 - **Device**: CUDA if available, otherwise CPU

 ### Customization
-To modify default settings, edit the following in the script:
-- Change `language="de"` in the `create_subtitles()` call
-- Modify `src_lang="de"` and `tgt_lang="es"` in the `translate_subtitle_file()` call
-- Update word list file paths in the `filter_subtitles()` function
+Refer to `pipeline_config_example.py` for configuration options and `processing_interfaces.py` for available processing modules.

 ## Troubleshooting

 ### Common Issues

 1. **CUDA Out of Memory**:
-   - The script will automatically fall back to CPU if CUDA fails
+   - The system will automatically fall back to CPU if CUDA fails
-   - Consider using a smaller Whisper model (change "turbo" to "base" or "small")
+   - Consider using a smaller Whisper model

 2. **Missing Word Lists**:
-   - The script will show warnings but continue processing
+   - The system will show warnings but continue processing
    - Filtering will be less effective without proper word lists

 3. **FFmpeg Not Found**:
    - Install FFmpeg and ensure it's in your system PATH
-   - On Windows, you can download from https://ffmpeg.org/

 4. **SpaCy Model Missing**:
    - Run: `python -m spacy download de_core_news_lg`

 ### Performance Tips
 - Use CUDA-compatible GPU for faster processing
 - For very long videos, consider splitting them first
 - Close other GPU-intensive applications during processing

+## Contributing

+With the unified monorepo structure, contributions can now span multiple projects and maintain consistency across the entire codebase.
+Please ensure all tests pass before submitting pull requests.

-## Original Scripts
+## Architecture

-This unified script is based on three separate tools:
-- `SubtitleMaker/subtitle_maker.py` - Video to subtitle conversion
-- `A1Decider/a1decider.py` - Vocabulary-based subtitle filtering
-- `SubtitleTranslate/subtitle_translate.py` - Subtitle translation

-The unified version uses the same core functionality but removes interactive elements for automated processing.
+This monorepo follows a modular architecture with:
+- **Shared utilities** for common functionality
+- **Granular interfaces** for flexible processing pipelines
+- **Unified configuration** across all projects
+- **Consistent testing** and validation frameworks

+For detailed architecture information, see the various `*_SUMMARY.md` files in the project directories.